fzi-forschungszentrum-informatik/P3IV/README.md

    * Please ensure that you have built and sourced your workspace in the terminal you run the simulation environment.
 In case, refer search for keywords _ros catkin workspace source_ on the internet.
  * For which type of application would you recommend p3iv most?
    * This is up to you.
 No matter if you are developing Dynamic Bayesian networks for prediction or model based planning methods such as mpc-planner, you can use this simulation framework.
 But if you do reinforcement learning, you may prefer to limit your use to some utility functions.
+ * How can I set up this simulation framework in VS Code?
+    * It's always a good idea to run some Python code in an IDE: adding breakpoints to unclear places helps to reveal the types and to understand the processing.
+You may add the lines below to your `launch.json` file.
+        ```
+        "configurations": [
+            {
+                "name": "DEU_Roundabout_OL_01",
+                "type": "python",
+                "request": "launch",
+                "program": "${workspaceFolder}/src/p3iv/p3iv/scripts/main.py",
+                "cwd": "${workspaceFolder}/src/p3iv/p3iv/scripts",
+                "args": [
+                    "DEU_Roundabout_OL_01",
+                    "--run"
+                ],
+                "console": "internalConsole"
+            }
+        ]
+        ```
+    * If you want to modify line width of black, you may add the lines below to your `settings.json` file.
+        ```
+        "python.formatting.provider": "black",
+        "python.formatting.blackPath": "<BLACK_INSTALL_DIR>/bin/black",
+        "python.formatting.blackArgs": [
+            "--line-length",
+            "120"
+        ]
+        ```

 ## Citation